andy5995/vs-fltk/docs/for-developers.md

 ### IDE integrations

-There is an ongoing effort to write and release a minimal LSP and vscode extension.
+There is an ongoing effort to better support `vs` with a proper [lsp](https://github.com/lazy-eggplant/vs.lsp).
-Once it is ready enough TODO add link here.
+In the same repo there is also a vscode client extension.

+`vs` is expected to leverage this lsp directly in its embedded editor once integrated.

 ## Docker